daha-la/PRIZM/README.md

 Importantly, the best models identified by PRIZM consistently outperform the worst models across three different enzyme benchmark datasets.

 ## Installation
 Before installing PRIZM, make sure either Anaconda or Miniconda is installed, as this will be used to manage the environments.
-To install PRIZM, clone the github:
+To install PRIZM, clone the GitHub:
 ```bash
 git clone https://github.com/daha-la/PRIZM.git
 ```